 \end{theorem}

 Characterizing the maximizer of the finite-market value of a treatment rule directly is challenging, since it is a quantity that depends on possibly non-unique market-clearing cutoffs and non-smooth allocation functions.
-By linking both the finite-market value and estimated market-value to the continuum-market value instead, where the equilibria is unique and aggregate responses are smooth, then we manage to obtain asymptotic regret results for the finite-sized market.
-The constants in the asymptotic regret bound depend on the VC-class dimension $v$, the number of items $J$, as well as the coefficients $h_d$ and $h_y$ in the covering number bounds for the allocation and outcome functions.
+By linking both the finite-market value and estimated market-value to the continuum market value instead, where the equilibrium is unique and aggregate responses are smooth, then we manage to obtain asymptotic regret results for the finite-sized market.
+The constants in the asymptotic regret bound depend on the VC class dimension $v$, the number of items $J$, as well as the parameters $h_d$ and $h_y$ in the covering number bounds for the allocation and outcome functions.
 The dependence on $n$ implies that the estimated maximizer converges quickly to the oracle maximizer of either the finite or continuum market value.
-This rate matches the lower bound for policy learning without SUTVA, and upper bounds for regret with network spillovers in \citet{vivianorestud}.
-This strong result is possible in the centralized market setting because all spillovers occur through a finite-vector of market clearing cutoffs.
-A key step in the proof is showing $\sqrt n$- uniform convergence of the estimated-market clearing cutoffs to the continuum market-clearing cutoffs under weak assumptions on the convergence of nuisance functions.
-The proof technique used for the market-clearing cutoffs can be extended to any $M$ or $Z$-estimator.
-This could allow for policy learning results in other semi-parametric models with heterogeneity and interactions between units that can be described using a set of moment conditions in the population.
+This rate matches the lower bound for policy learning with SUTVA and the upper bounds for regret with network spillovers in \citet{vivianorestud}.
+This strong result is possible in the centralized market setting because all interactions occur through a finite-length vector of market-clearing cutoffs.
+A key step in the proof is showing $1/\sqrt n$- uniform convergence of the estimated market-clearing cutoffs to the continuum market-clearing cutoffs under weak assumptions on the convergence of nuisance functions.